 ExpressVPN

-We've done lots of testing and ExpressVPN has proven to be one of the best VPNs for streaming.
+We've done lots of testing, and ExpressVPN has proven to be one of the best VPNs for streaming.
 They do a great job unblocking Netflix libraries, have plenty of streaming-capable servers around the world, and are fast enough to get the job done right.
 That's why you will find them on our list of the best VPNs to unblock Netflix.
-Below I'm streaming Netflix with an ExpressVPN server in Washington, DC.
+Below, I'm streaming Netflix with an ExpressVPN server in Seattle.

-In addition to Netflix, ExpressVPN is also a great VPN for Disney Plus, Hulu, DAZN, Amazon Prime, and many others.
+In addition to Netflix, ExpressVPN is also a great VPN for Disney+, Hulu, Max, DAZN, Amazon Prime, and many others.

 Proton VPN

-Even though Proton VPN is more focused on privacy, they still offer pretty good support for streaming — but there are a few issues we found:
+Even though Proton VPN is more focused on privacy, they still offer pretty good support for streaming.
+In our tests, it worked well with popular services like Netflix, Max, Amazon Prime Video, etc.

 Torrenting with ExpressVPN and Proton VPN